 Wedding Paper Divas: If you’re planning to send out save the dates, this site is wonderful!
+It’s now part of Shutterly but still has great options.
 I chose save the date magnets but other brides I know have chosen the postcard or card option.
 Plus, the site offers stationery options like personalized thank you cards.
 Overall, it’s a really cool site and if you find a coupon code, prices are very reasonable.

 eBay: – Like Big Lots, you might not think of eBay either as a place to find items for your wedding.
 But you’d be surprised!
 There is some nice costume jewelry here – even some better pricing than in Edison New Jersey & Devon Street in Chicago.
 There are many sellers from the US, so it doesn’t take as long to receive your order versus selecting a vendor from India.
 Our recommendation is to restrict your search to North America (or even the US) so you don’t have to deal with long lead times.

 Search Indian Jewelry -> North America–> US Only -> Buy it Now

 (Or, you can select US, Canada, UK – where you’re located)